doodlebunnyhops/doodlebunnyhops.github.io/.github/ISSUE_TEMPLATE/question.md

 ---

-Include here your question you have about the site.
+### What's your question?
+Example: How do I get to the Light Panel section on the site?

-If you have a question about Brookhaven itself please keep the conversation in the #secrets-and-mysteries channel on [Wolfpaq's discord](https://discord.gg/wolfpaqgames)
+<sub> If you have a question about Brookhaven itself please keep the conversation in the #secrets-and-mysteries channel on [Wolfpaq's discord](https://discord.gg/wolfpaqgames)</sub>